PedroDBFlores/moby-docker-an-introduction/2-i-want-to-exec-free.md

 docker exec -it busybox-with-container sh
 ````

-Create a `tmp/my_folder` in the first terminal, and try to check in the second one if the folder is still there.
+Do the following:

+- Create a new folder somewhere on the second terminal
+- Go back to the first terminal
+- Check for existence of said folder
+- ???
+- PROFIT